 Top tips for good mental health and mental wellbeing.
 How to avoid expat depression

-- Seek a connection.
-Attending a language class or joining an activity group is a great way of learning to love something about a new country as well as making friends locally
+It might sound obvious, but the more time you spend out in your local community, the more likely you are to make new connections.
+Attending a language class or joining an activity group is a great way of learning to love something about a new country as well as making friends locally.

-- Ask for advice.
 Join online communities and ask for advice well before you go, and find out about what issues you’re likely to encounter in your chosen destination.
-Expat Forum, Expat Exchange, The Expat Partner’s Survival Guide and Mumsnet are all great sources of information
+Expat Forum, Expat Exchange, The Expat Partner’s Survival Guide and Mumsnet are all great sources of information.

-- Recognise expat depression.
 Being able to act on negative feelings is an essential part of the expat’s toolkit.
-If you feel depressed and suspect that you may be suffering any mental health issue, seek help at the earliest opportunity
+If you feel depressed and suspect that you may be suffering any mental health issue, seek help at the earliest opportunity.

 Money can also be a worry when you move abroad, particularly early on when you will have to make a lot of payments on essential items and deposits.
 You may also have to wait for items such as furniture to be shipped from home, and incur extra expenses to source similar ‘comforts’ while you wait for your own to arrive.